 How long do marijuana withdrawal symptoms last?

 The marijuana withdrawal timeline begins one day after the last intake of the drug.
 The most difficult withdrawal symptoms will occur on the second and third days and may include headaches, cravings, sweating, chills, and gastrointestinal distress.
 The withdrawal timeline will continue for up to two weeks while the symptoms slowly fade.

-The first symptoms appear immediately after the active molecules of THC have been processed.
-The body expects another dose, having learned to rely on a regular supply of cannabis.
-Not receiving the marijuana, the body’s expected chemical balance is disrupted.
+The first symptoms of weed withdrawal appear immediately after the active molecules of THC have been processed.
+The body and the brain expect another dose, having learned to rely on a regular supply of the drug.
+Not receiving the expected dose of marijuana, the body’s expected chemical balance is disrupted.

 The user will begin to experience:

 - Troubled sleep.
 The most common symptom of marijuana withdrawal is insomnia.
-Insomnia can manifest itself as a complete failure to sleep, or waking up regularly during the night.
-During the early detoxification, people may experience very vivid dreams or nightmares, which can make relaxation and recovery at night very difficult.
+Insomnia can manifest itself as a complete inability to sleep, or as waking up regularly during the night.
+During the early THC detox process, people may experience very vivid dreams or nightmares, which can make relaxation at night very difficult.

 - Irritability.
-The lack of proper sleep and relaxation can make people prone to lose control over their emotions.
+The lack of proper sleep and relaxation during weed detox can make people more likely to lose control over their emotions.
 Irritation is common, as people become tired, but are unable to sleep.
-They may experience a range of previously-suppressed aggressive feelings.
+They may experience a wide range of previously-suppressed aggressive feelings.
 Some may experience outbursts, others irritation, and still others episodes of rage.
 These negative emotions are often accompanied by a lack of humor and a decreased sex drive.

 - Anxiety.
 It is quite common for individuals at the beginning of their cannabis withdrawal to experience anxiety attacks.
-The soothing effects of marijuana are no longer active, so the people react the opposite way, and feel uneasy and anxious.
+The soothing effects of marijuana are no longer active, so some react the opposite way, and feel uneasy and anxious.